espidev/ProtectionStones/README.md

-    protectionstones.create - Protect a region by placing a ProtectionStones block. protectionstones.destroy - Allow players to remove their own protected regions (block break). protectionstones.unclaim - Allow players to unclaim their region using /ps unclaim. protectionstones.get - Allows players the use of /ps get. protectionstones.view - Allows players the use of /ps view. protectionstones.info - Allows players the use of /ps info. protectionstones.count - Allows players the use of /ps count. protectionstones.count.others - Allows players the use of /ps count [player]. protectionstones.hide - Allow players to hide their ProtectionStones block.
+    protectionstones.create - Protect a region by placing a ProtectionStones block. protectionstones.destroy - Allow players to remove their own protected regions (block break). protectionstones.unclaim - Allow players to unclaim their region using /ps unclaim. protectionstones.view - Allows players the use of /ps view. protectionstones.info - Allows players the use of /ps info. protectionstones.get - Allows players the use of /ps get. protectionstones.give - Allows players the use of /ps give (give protectionstones to others as admin). protectionstones.count - Allows players the use of /ps count. protectionstones.count.others - Allows players the use of /ps count [player]. protectionstones.hide - Allow players to hide their ProtectionStones block.